Association of the United States Army: Conference

-The AUSA Annual Meeting & Exposition is held each year in the Washington DC Metro area and " is more than just a trade show—it's a strategic platform that connects military leaders, industry innovators, policymakers, and international delegations.
-Attendees gain exclusive insights into U.S. Army priorities, explore cutting-edge technologies, and engage in high-impact networking with key decision-makers."
+The AUSA Annual Meeting & Exposition is held each year in the Washington DC Metro area.

 Daniel P. Driscoll, the United States Secretary of the Army, announced that in 2025, the United States Army has partnered with Y Combinator to bring in small companies to the conference and host a pitch-style competition to drive innovation.

 Chapters

 AUSA has 121 chapters worldwide, which develop programs and activities that provide community support for the US Army through individual and corporate members.
 Chapters serve as the liaison between the Army and local civilian communities.
-They also help educate the public about the needs for a strong national defense and the Army.
-Chapters are involved in a variety of programs to help support deployed and mobilized soldiers and their families.
 Typical chapter activities include general membership meetings with high-profile guest speakers, community involvement events and special events honoring the Army and outstanding soldiers.

 Awards

-The Association of the United States Army presents a number of distinguished soldiers, civil servants, and volunteers with national awards at its Annual Meeting.
+The Association of the United States Army presents a number of soldiers, civil servants, and volunteers with national awards at its Annual Meeting.
 In addition, local chapters also give a variety of awards to local soldiers, Army civilians, and volunteers, as well as managing scholarships programs benefiting local students and soldiers.